 The Home

-The Pink House was designed in an Italianate villa style around a central block and tower with wing bays added.
-Construction began in 1866 and completed in 1869.
-The exterior is with flush board siding and sawdust installation which was the standard of the time.
-The original roof was tin and replaced later with a rubber membrane.
-The interior was originally furnished with Victorian era furniture and with some of the renovated pieces still in the house, which helps maintain the Victorian aesthetic.
+The Pink House was designed in the Italianate villa style, featuring a central block and tower with additional wing bays.
+Construction began in 1866 and was completed in 1869.
+The exterior features flush board siding and sawdust insulation, which was standard at the time.
+The original tin roof was later replaced with a rubber membrane.
+The interior was originally furnished with Victorian-era furniture, and some renovated pieces remain in the house, helping to preserve the Victorian aesthetic.

-It is 1514 above sea level and is built six feet higher than the ground to avoid flooding from the neary Genesee River.
-From the tower, you have an impressive view of Wellsville and its surroundings.
+Situated 1,514 feet above sea level, the house is built six feet higher than the surrounding ground to prevent flooding from the nearby Genesee River.
+From the tower, visitors enjoy an impressive view of Wellsville and its surroundings.

-The first and second floors each have 3244 square feet with eight bedrooms and two bathrooms.
-The third floor tower is lined with chestnut wood and ten feet square sturdy balconies with iron supports on all sides.
-The basement has 3413 square feet with fourteen separate rooms with two furnaces and a separate entrance to the outside which would have been used for servants.
+The first and second floors each encompass 3,244 square feet and include eight bedrooms and two full bathrooms and two half bathrooms.
+The third-floor tower is lined with chestnut wood and features ten-foot-square balconies with iron supports on all sides.
+The basement offers 3,413 square feet and includes fourteen separate rooms, two furnaces, and a separate entrance that would have been used by servants.

-The first floor consists of double parlors, living and music room, dining room, tv room, kitchen and pantry.
-Plus a bedroom and bathroom off the kitchen.
-There are two staircases leading up to the second floor with six bedrooms and two and a half bathrooms.
+The first floor consists of double parlors, a living and music room, dining room, TV room, kitchen, pantry, and an additional bedroom and bathroom off the kitchen.
+Two staircases lead to the second floor, which houses six bedrooms and two and a half bathrooms.

-The design was inspired by the home of Eli J. Thompson in Bridgeport Connecticut, a close friend of P.T.
+A more recent theory suggests the design was inspired by the home of Eli J. Thompson in Bridgeport, Connecticut—a close friend of P.T.
 Barnum.
-Thompson’s home was built in 1840 and later torn down in 1890.
-Only a sketch survives of that home in Bridgeport.
-Edwin Hall, who built the Pink House lived just a mere 200 feet from the Thompson home when he was a child.
+Thompson’s home, built in 1840 and torn down in 1890, is known only through a sketch of dubious origin.
+Edwin B. Hall, who built the Pink House, lived just 200 feet from the Thompson home.
+However, that house was painted white and had a reversed layout—what appears on the right in Thompson’s home is on the left in the Pink House.

 The Wellsville Pink House

-Edwin Hall, who built the Pink House in Wellsville for his family, was a local druggist that created the pink paint that he formulated at his drugstore in downtown Wellsville.
+Edwin Hall, who built the Pink House in Wellsville for his family, was a local druggist who created the signature pink paint, formulated at his drugstore in downtown Wellsville.
 The drugstore closed in 1974 and is now the Beef Haus restaurant.

-The east side of the house was expanded in 1870s to 1880 to accommodate the music room and one side of the living room with bookshelves, a large desk, a stained glass window and grand piano.
-Plus, a very large side porch was added at this time.
+The east side of the house was expanded in the 1870s or 1880s to accommodate the music room and part of the living room, which now features bookshelves, a large desk, a stained glass window, and a grand piano.
+A large side porch was also added at this time.

-In the 1900s the walkway between the kitchen and the ice house was taken down and replaced with a window and an electric refrigerator was installed.
+In the 1900s, the walkway between the kitchen and the ice house was removed and replaced with a window, and an electric refrigerator was installed.

-In the 1950s, a side porch was shortened on the eastside to create a first-floor bedroom and bathroom near the kitchen to accommodate Fannie Carpenter.
-She later died in 1958.
-Fannie was the last family member to live at the Pink House full-time.
+In the 1950s, a side porch on the east side was shortened to create a first-floor bedroom and bathroom near the kitchen for Fannie Carpenter, the last family member to live in the Pink House full-time.
+She passed away in 1958.

-Julian and Marcile Woelfel began renovations on the home in the 1990s.
-One of their goals was to bring back the Victorian era aesthetic through the use of wallpaper, restoring and reupholstered furniture and converting gas chandeliers to electricity.
+Julian and Marcile Woelfel began renovations in the 1990s.
+One of their goals was to restore the Victorian aesthetic through wallpaper, refurbished and reupholstered furniture, and converting gas chandeliers to electric lighting.

 Buildings of the Estate